Primary Ovarian Insufficiency

-In some women, treatment of an underlying medical problem may help treat POI.
-For example, treatment of thyroid disease or an eating disorder may reduce symptoms of POI.
+In some women, treatment of an underlying health problem may help treat POI.
+For example, treating thyroid disease or an eating disorder may reduce symptoms of POI.

 Pregnancy rates for women with POI are low.
 Many women with POI would like to have more children.
 If you have POI and still want to get pregnant, your gynecologist may recommend: